 Your Most Trusted News Outlets

 These thirteen news sites have earned themselves reputations for being trustworthy.
 That said, news in general tends to have a negativity bias, which you can counteract by seeking out positive news.

 Reporters and editors also have their own biases, so it’s impossible to find 100 percent unbiased news — and that probably wouldn’t be very fun to read anyway.
 But, in general, you can trust what you read from these outlets.

 The key is to read multiple sources that includes a few credible sources from the other side of the fence.
-You can do this using a news aggregator such as Google News or, a far less well-known alternative, Microsoft News.
+Installing some of the best free news apps on your phone might help.

 Image Credit: Billion Photos, Aquir via Shutterstock.com